 The AML Law has as main purpose to protect the financial system and the national economy from transactions carried out in Mexico with illegal resources.
-Therefore, it creates a new set obligations for entities and/or individuals that carry out what the AML Law defines as "Vulnerable Activities" 17.
-Such "Vulnerable Activities" must be filed before the SAT through the elaboration of a report and that generally contains the description, among others, of (i) the transaction considered as "Vulnerable Activity"; (ii) the information of the parties involved in the "Vulnerable Activity" such as full name, address, incorporation information (in case of entities); and (iii)
+Therefore, it creates a set of obligations for entities and/or individuals that carry out what the defines as AML Law "Vulnerable Activities" 17.
+Such "Vulnerable Activities" must be filed before the SAT through the elaboration of a report and that generally contains the description, among others, of (i) the transaction considered as "Vulnerable Activity"; (ii) the information of the parties involved in the "Vulnerable Activity" such as full address, incorporation name, information (in case of entities); and (iii) the amount of the transaction.
+Some of the "Vulnerable Activities" would be, among others and pursuant to the provisions set therein: (x) the lease of a real estate property; (y) the development of real estate; and (z) the incorporation process of a company, mergers, acquisitions and capital increases.